RobertAlbus/chuck/Project/R2D49/readme.md

 ## Today's outcomes
 - move step sequencer patterns into their own class
+- move presets into their own class

 ## Lessons / Thoughts
-- the pattern aggregator class is intended to be an "implement once per composition" class, rather than a generalized reusable class.
+- these classes (pattern aggregator, preset aggregator, etc) are intended to be "implement once per composition" classwa, rather than generalized reusable classes.